-As with other VPN providers, VPN Unlimited have several subscription levels, with benefits and discounts proportionate to signup length.
+As with other VPN providers, VPN Unlimited have several subscription levels, with benefits and discounts afforded to customers who commit for a longer period of time.
 A nice thing about VPN Unlimited is that it unblocks popular streaming services such as Netflix US and BBC iPlayer.
 Also, potential subscribers can test the VPN using the 7-day money back guarantee.

 - Countries 70